cbgeo-archives/mpm3d-doc/input/input.md

 `boundaryFrictionMiu` determines the friction coefficient, ranging from `0` to `1`.

+`timeInterval` determines the time-step in seconds and `numberOfSteps` determines the number of steps. `numberOfSubStepsOS ` is the number of substeps.

+### Spacing

 `soilParticleSpacing` is used to calculate the mass of a point, using: `mass = soilParticleSpacing  * soilParticleSpacing  * soilParticleSpacing  * density` for a 3D model.

-`timeInterval` determines the time-step in seconds and `numberOfSteps` determines the number of steps. `numberOfSubStepsOS ` is the number of substeps.
+Note: Spacing must have units concordant with those used for density and the geometry of the model, the density input is described later.

 #### Newmark Integration